The Home of Tibetan Buddhist Texts in Translation

 There is nothing that could conflict with Dharma practice.

-Should a hundred or a thousand demonic hordes arise as foes,
+Should hundreds of thousands of demonic hordes arise as foes,

 How could they affect the wise for whom adversities are allies?